nilsrennebarth/debrep/design.rst

 For other storage strategies, we can lift the restriction that the same version implies the same content and store a file under a release specific path.
-Sharing files with the same content accross releases can be done by using symlinks or hardlinks, but sharing can be switched off as well.
+Sharing files with the same content accross releases can be done by using symlinks or hardlinks but it might also be left out altogether.

 Lowlevel ops:
-- Add new file to store
+- Given a package, release, component and a file, add the file to the store and return the Filename.
+The file does not have references yet.
+(Note, that the general operation is to give a list of references which might be empty, a file and a package.
+But either the file is new, then the list of refs is empty, and may be omitted, or the file does exist already, thus the file itself maybe omitted.)
-- Add a new reference to an existing file
+- Given a package, release, component and a list of existing references, add the new reference to the store and return the Filename
-- Remove a reference to a file
-- Remove the last reference to a file
+- Given a list of all references remove a certain reference.
+Reason for the list is that e.g. the symlink store might want the 'real' file to be the lowest one in an ordered list of references.
+That means that when looking at files of a given release, the symlink points to the latest release that package was changed.

 Index cache
 -----------